Jayme McCrae, 21, has been homeless for five months - Shepparton News

 Instead, he was alone, sleeping in his car on a freezing winter’s night, with the mercury barely above 0°C, in the Euroa McDonald’s car park.

-In place of a cake and presents, all Jayme received were two short texts.
+In place of a cake and presents, all Jayme received were two short texts, both saying the same thing.
 Cold, impersonal messages that snapped any remaining threads of hope to which he was clinging.

 “Your application for this rental was unsuccessful.”